Juigalpa, Chontales: Entertainment

 As the largest city in the south-central region of Nicaragua, Juigalpa has various entertainment options.

 Plaza Mayor or Main Square is the main venue in the city for it is surrounded by the Cathedral, the main public buildings, shops, restaurants, and bars.
 Students and children hang out or play around the band stand in the early afternoons while families and visitors come out in the evening for a stroll, hang around the fountain, or to have dinner across the street.
 Peatonal Asunción _a pedestrianized street_ is a brand new addition to the city's attractions with a fountain, benches, plenty of shade trees, and coffeeshops, ice cream parlors, and leathergood stores.
-About four blocks north of Plaza Mayor there is Palo Solo Park a neatly manicured overlook on a hill with great views of the city and the surrounding Amerrisque Mountains, and a restaurant that specializes in some of the best, organic prime beef in the country with a view.
+About four blocks north of Plaza Mayor there is Palo Solo Park a neatly manicured overlook on a hill with great views of the city and the surrounding Amerrisque Mountains.

 Dancing is one of the favorite pastimes in Nicaragua.
-Juigalpa features three “discotecas” or dance clubs: Café Iguana, Hotter’s (Caracoles Negros) and La Quinta.
+Juigalpa features three “discotecas” or dance clubs.

 Juigalpa also features the Thomas Belt Zoo, with an impressive selection of animals.

 There is also the Gregorio Aguilar Barea Archaeological Museum in Juigalpa, featuring several stone carvings and other artifacts found in the Amerrisque Mountains.
 Many of these artifacts are from the Chontal natives.